 ii No distinctions between international and domestic arbitration law

 In contrast with the Model Law, its German equivalent does not distinguish between international and domestic arbitrations and applies to both.
-The courts are reminded by legal authors that their decisions on purely domestic arbitration cases must also ‘fit' in an identical or similar situation related to an international arbitration.
+The courts are reminded by legal authors that their decisions on purely domestic arbitration cases must also 'fit' in an identical or similar situation related to an international arbitration.
 This emphasises and reinforces the liberal attitude of German courts with regard to matters of arbitration.
-The German Bar Association, through an initiative of 2015, requested the German lawmaker to include in the CCP Article 2A (1) of the Model Law 2006, requesting the courts to consider the international origin of the provisions on arbitration in the CCP and to promote uniformity in their application by having regard to the court decisions of other nations that are leading in international arbitration.5 The Federal Ministry of Justice has established a working group to review the German arbitration law.
-It is expected that the working group shall finish its review by the end of 2017, and that Parliament may pass any necessary amendments in 2018.6
+The German Bar Association, through an initiative of 2015, proposed to the German lawmaker to include in the CCP Article 2A (1) of the Model Law 2006, requesting the courts to consider the international origin of the provisions on arbitration in the CCP and to promote uniformity in their application by having regard to the court decisions of other nations that are leading in international arbitration.5 The Federal Ministry of Justice has established a working group to review the German arbitration law.
+It is expected that the working group shall finish its review by the end of 2018, and that Parliament may pass any necessary amendments in 2019.6

 The most important amendment made in the CCP to the Model Law is its wide-ranging clause on arbitrability.
 Any claim involving an economic interest may be the subject of an arbitration agreement.7 This includes everything to which a monetary value may be attributed.
 Any commercial matter is therefore arbitrable, including disputes about industrial property rights such as patents, or disputes about the validity of a board resolution in a joint venture.
 The German Patent Office even operates its own arbitration centre dealing with disputes resulting from national and international industrial property rights.8